NPR/PBS NewsHour/Marist Poll: Sanders Leads, Bloomberg Qualifies For Debate

 His next closest contender has 19%.
 But that second-place rival is former New York Mayor Michael Bloomberg.
 Many Americans have become familiar with Bloomberg lately in this race because of his ubiquitous TV ads.
 But now get ready to see him on the debate stage for the first time Wednesday.
 With this poll, Bloomberg has qualified for the Nevada debate, despite not being on the ballot there for Saturday's caucuses.

 Bloomberg's campaign has said he will participate in the debate if he qualifies.
+Campaign manager Kevin Sheekey called the new poll result the latest evidence of a "groundswell" for the candidate.

+We’re headed to Nevada!
+Our campaign is seeing a groundswell of support across the country, and qualifying for the February 19 debate is the latest sign that @MikeBloomberg’s plan and ability to defeat Donald Trump is resonating with more and more Americans. https://t.co/TrPLLBw7T7— Kevin Sheekey TEXT MIKE TO 80510 (@ksheekey) February 18, 2020

 To qualify, a candidate needed to have won at least one delegate in the first two contests, have four national polls showing the candidate with 10% or more or two state polls from either South Carolina or Nevada showing the candidate with 12% or more support.
 Bloomberg previously cracked 10% in polls from Quinnipiac University, Monmouth University and Fox News.